-The more truck drivers have easy access to information and education regarding substance abuse and addiction, the more likely they are to reduce the risk of use.
-Consider the following resources for preventing drug and alcohol abuse:
+The more truck drivers have easy access to information and education regarding substance use and addiction, the more likely they are to reduce the risk of use.
+Consider the following resources for preventing drug and alcohol use:

 Federal Motor Carrier Safety Administration (FMCSA)

 National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 National Institute on Drug Abuse (NIDA)

 Substance Use and Mental Health Services Administration (SAMHSA)

 Research suggests around 50 percent of all men with addiction do not seek treatment.
 If a truck driver is suffering from addiction, it’s crucial they seek help immediately.
 Occupational hazards put both the truckers and others at risk.